konstructio/kubefirst/docs/kubefirst/gitlab/vault.md

 ### Confirming Your Kubernetes Secrets

-Applying the above ExternalSecret resource to your kubernetes namespace is enough to produce a kubernetes secret which will stay in sync with Vault's values.
+Applying the above ExternalSecret resource to your Kubernetes namespace is enough to produce a Kubernetes secret which will stay in sync with Vault's values.
 Let's confirm:

-#### 1. get all secrets in the development namespace:
+#### 1. Get all secrets in the development namespace:

 ```
 (⎈ |k8s-preprod:development) % kubectl -n development get secrets